jambonz/elevenlabs-s2s-example/README.md

 This application requires a Jambonz server running release `0.9.2-rc3` or above.

 ## Configuring the Assistant
 Elevenlabs requires the assistant to be configured before connecting to the agent.
 This application uses the `llm` verb with `llmOptions` to send the initial configuration to Elevenlabs.
-For details, refer to the Ultravox documentation: [Elevenlabs Agent Setup](https://elevenlabs.io/docs/conversational-ai/docs/agent-setup).
+For details, refer to the Elevenlabs documentation: [Elevenlabs Agent Setup](https://elevenlabs.io/docs/conversational-ai/docs/agent-setup).

 ## Client tools
 [Elevenlabs client tools](https://elevenlabs.io/docs/conversational-ai/customization/client-tools), setup a tool with promt to get weather